AAVAS FINANCIERS LIMITED ("COMPANY")

 Pursuant to sub-section 3(a) of Section 134 and sub-section (3) of Section 92 of theAct read with Rule 12(1) of the Companies

 DISCLOSURESUNDERSEXUALHARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION &REDRESSAL) ACT 2013 READ WITH RULES

-The Company has zero tolerance towards any action on the part of any of its officialswhich may fall under the ambit of Sexual Harassment' at workplace.
-Company promotesand recognizes the right of women to protection from sexual harassment and the right towork with dignity as enshrined under the Constitution of India and the Convention on theElimination of all Forms of Discrimination against Women (CEDAW).
+Your Company has zero tolerance towards any action on the part of any of its employeeswhich may fall under the ambit of Sexual Harassment' at workplace.
+Your Companyrecognizes and promotes the right of women to protection from sexual harassment and theright to work with dignity as enshrined under the Constitution of India and the Conventionon the Elimination of all forms of Discrimination against Women (CEDAW).

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-Since the Company is a Housing Finance Company the disclosure regarding particulars of loans givenguarantees given and security provided is exempted under the provisions ofSection 186 (11) of the Companies Act 2013.
+Since the Company is a HFC the disclosure regarding particulars of loans givenguarantees given and security provided in the ordinary course of business is exemptedunder the provisions of Section 186 (11) of the Act.

 CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-During the year under Review your Company had not entered into any Related PartyTransactions covered within the purview of Section 188(1) of theAct Accordingly requirement of disclosure of Related Party Transactions in terms ofSection 134(3)(h) of the Companies Act 2013 in Form AOC-2 is not applicable to the Company.
+During the Financial Year under review your Company had entered into an arrangementwith Aavas Finserv Limited wholly owned unlisted subsidiary of the Company whichconstitutes Related Party Transactions covered within the purview of Section 188(1) of theAct Accordingly requirement of disclosure of Related Party Transactions in terms ofSection 134(3)(h) of the Act is provided in Form AOC-2 as "Annexure-10".

 INTERNAL GUIDELINES ON CORPORATE GOVERNANCE

-During the year under review your Company has formulated and adopted the InternalGuidelines on Corporate Governance in accordance with Housing Finance Companies-CorporateGovernance (NHB) Directions 2016 which inter-alia defines the legal contractual andsocial responsibilities of the Company towards its various stakeholders and lays down theCorporate Governance practices of the Company.
+During the Financial Year under review your Company adhered to the Internal Guidelineson Corporate Governance adopted in accordance with Housing Finance Companies-CorporateGovernance (NHB) Directions 2016 which inter-alia defines the legal contractual andsocial responsibilities of the Company towards its various stakeholders and lays down theCorporate Governance practices of the Company.

 DIRECTORS' RESPONSIBILITY STATEMENT

-A detailed business review is appended in theManagement Discussion and Analysis Section of Annual Report.
+A detailed business review & future outlook of the Company is appended in theManagement Discussion and Analysis Section of Annual Report.

-Your Directors also wish to place on record their appreciation for the commitmentdisplayed by all the members of the Audit Nomination & Remuneration and CorporateSocial Responsibility Committees of the Board executives officers staff and the Senior Management team of theCompany in recording an excellent performance by the Company during the year.
+Your Directors also wish to place on record their appreciation for the commitmentdisplayed by all the executives officers staff and the Senior Management team of theCompany in recording an excellent performance by the Company during the Financial Year.